The Layoff Guide

 Common Mistakes to Avoid

-• Not keeping a log of job search activities
+• Not keeping a written log of weekly job search activities

 How Long Does It Take?